m-a-stewart/BandGivensWeight/README.md

-ORRB:  Orthogonal Rank-structured Reduction to Banded form
+Banded Givens-Weight Transformations
 ==========================================================

-The Fortran 2003 code works on various Givens-weight parameterizations and is intended to accompany the paper *On Orthogonal Transformation of Rank Structured Matrices*.
-Since I expect to continue to use this code as a basis for further research into related algorithms, I have put more effort into writing, packaging, and testing than I would normally do for a proof of concept implementation.
+The Fortran 2003 code works on various Givens-weight parameterizations and is intended to accompany the paper *On the Description and Stability of Orthogonal Transformations of Rank Structured Matrices*, SIAM Journal on Matrix Analysis and Applications, 37, 2016.
+Since I intend to use this code as a basis for further research into related algorithms, I have put more effort into writing, packaging, and testing than I would normally do for a proof of concept implementation.
 Nevertheless, the code is experimental and no